Perfect-Aimers-Enterprise/minforge/README.md

 # MindForge ML – Hypertension Anomaly Detection

+`MindForge` is an open-source ML library offering simple, consistent, and extensible tools for building and experimenting with models.
+Starting with unsupervised learning and anomaly detection, it aims to expand into deep learning, NLP, and predictive analytics, making ML more accessible, modular, and production-ready.

 `mindforge_ml` provides simple unsupervised ML tools for anomaly detection, clustering, and visualization.
 The core component is an **AutoEncoder** wrapped in `Unsupervisedmodel`, with utilities for clustering (KMeans), dimensionality reduction (PCA/t-SNE), and visualization.